slatedocs/slate/source/includes/_authentication.md

 > Make sure to replace `meowmeowmeow` with your API key.

-go~mus expects the API key to be included in all reseller API requests to the server in a header that looks like the following:
+go~mus expects the API key to be included in all reseller and cash point API requests to the server in a header that looks like the following:

 `Authorization: Bearer meowmeowmeow`